Charles Granville Fortescue: Early military career

-In April 1912, Fortescue was appointed Brigadier General, General Staff (BGGS) in Eastern Command.
+First World War

 On the outbreak of the First World War in August 1914 he became BGGS to Third Army of Central Force within Home Forces, but shortly afterwards he was appointed to command a brigade of Regular Army troops returning from overseas garrisons for service on the Western Front.
-This became 80th Brigade in 27th Division and assembled around Winchester.
-The brigade included his old battalion, the 4th Rifle Brigade, returned from India, and the first Canadian volunteer unit to arrive in Europe, Princess Patricia's Canadian Light Infantry.
+This became 80th Brigade in the 27th Division and assembled around Winchester.
+The brigade included his old battalion, the 4th Rifle Brigade, returned from India, and the first Canadian volunteer unit to arrive in Europe, the Princess Patricia's Canadian Light Infantry.

 The 27th Division landed in France in December 1914 and was concentrated by 25 December.
 In February 1915 it was holding the line near St Eloi, with localised fighting going on.
 On 28 February the 'Princess Pat's' carried out a successful local attack.
 On 14 March the Germans made a surprise attack on 80th Brigade in the late afternoon, firing two mines and capturing St Eloi village, the surrounding trenches, and an artificial heap of earth known as 'The Mound'.
 There was severe hand-to-hand fighting in which the 2nd King's Shropshire Light Infantry and 4th Rifle Brigade distinguished themselves, but Fortescue was unable to make an immediate counter-attack because no reserves were on hand.
 The neighbouring 82nd Brigade did make a counter-attack after midnight that included 4th King's Royal Rifle Corps of 80th Brigade and retook some of the ground, but the Germans had already consolidated their hold on The Mound.

 Shortly after St Eloi, Fortescue returned to Home Forces to take up the position of BGGS with First Army of Central Force.
-In November 1916 he received command of 212th Brigade of 71st Division, a new Home Defence formation composed of men who were unfit for overseas service.
+In November 1916 he received command of 212th Brigade of the 71st Division, a new Home Defence formation composed of men who were unfit for overseas service.
 Once it had formed, 71st Division was assigned to guard the coast of Essex.
 After a year in command of 212th Brigade, Fortescue took over the 226th Mixed Brigade, which was attached to 71st Division.
 In January 1918 the War Office decided to break up the 71st Division by mid-March.
 Fortescue was then sent as part of a military mission to the Serbs fighting on the Macedonian front until the end of the war.

+Post-war

 Fortescue was awarded the Serbian Order of the White Eagle, 1st Class, with swords.
 He retired from the British Army on 31 October 1919 with the honorary rank of brigadier general.